-7-14 Position the jig and tail board close to the bit and adjust the bit height to the center of the line (A). \(\triangle \triangle
+7-14 Position the jig and tail board close to the bit and adjust the bit height to the center of the line (A). \(\tilde{\Delta}\) Double check that the bit still rotates freely.
+IMPORTANT: Bit height determines the flushness of the joint, so set your bit properly the first time.
+Adjustments for flushness are near the end of the chapter.

 7-15 Rout in the first and every other opening, 1, 3, 5 and 7.
-The eBush when set at 5 is slightly narrower than the opening 2. ⚠ The eBush must touch one side of the opening as you enter and the other side as you exit.
+The eBush when set at 5 is slightly narrower than the opening a. ⚠ The eBush must touch one side of the opening as you enter and the other side as you exit.
 Do not twist the jig on the table.
 Keep the edge of the template square to the center line on the table.

-7-16 Be sure the router bit has stopped moving before unclamping the tail board.
+7-16 A Be sure the router bit has stopped moving before unclamping the tail board.
 Rotate tail board 1 keeping the same face of the board against the jig.
 Rout the tails.
 Repeat 7-15 and 7-16 for tail board 2.
 Remove the tail board and backer board.
 Disconnect the power and remove the 80-500 dovetail bit.